 There was low adhesion from the farmers in the beginning, mainly due to lack of knowledge of the Project and the fact that, among participating organizations, there were government institutions responsible for environmental and water law enforcement.
 Trust has been acquired over time, beginning within key properties/areas of the watershed.
-Funding is always a challenge, not to mention the difficulties to create an adequate flow of resources and to follow the procedures, bylaws and regulations imposed to public companies.
-These obstacles created some delay in the beginning of the Project implementation.
-With a total of 17 independent institutions, some divergences within the Project are expected.
+Funding is always a challenge, not to mention the difficulties to create an adequate flow of resources and to follow the procedures, by-laws and regulations imposed on public companies.
+These obstacles created some delay at the beginning of the Project implementation.
+With a total of 17 independent institutions, some divergence within the Project is expected.
 Before signing the first contract, an almost inexhaustible discussion was made to finally decide that the aim of the Project was to improve the environmental conditions of the farms/watershed and not to solve all environmental problems.
 As participation is voluntary, a contract is directly negotiated with each farmer.
-At this moment, Adasa, that is also responsible for regulating public water and sanitation services, is evaluating the possibility of incorporating PES investments into the water utility tariff, in order to guarantee the continuity of this Project and its implementation in other watersheds in the Federal District.
+At this moment, Adasa, which is also responsible for regulating public water and sanitation services, is evaluating the possibility of incorporating PES investments into the water utility tariff, in order to guarantee the continuity of this Project and its implementation in other watersheds in the Federal District.

 In your view: Will the change that was created by your initiative continue?